 2. Using a heavy bottom pan (we use the Staub cast iron cookware), heat a little olive oil over a medium heat.
 Add the sausage meat and fry off until lightly browned.
 To start with it all sticks together and is quite difficult to separate, but once it starts to catch, it will separate into bits.
 It’s good to let it catch to get a bit of colour – the crispy bits are always the best bits!
 Add the crushed fennel seeds and garlic and stir for 1 – 2 minutes to combine.
 At this stage, the sausage meat will be continuing to brown so add a good glug of white wine and stir in – you may need to increase the heat to reduce the added liquid.
 Once the wine has reduced, add the tomato purée and stir in.
 Turn the heat down to a low heat and pop the lid on to let it simmer.

 3. Boil a pan of water and add a pinch of salt.
 Add the rigatoni pasta and cook according to packet instructions.

 4. Remove the vegetables from the oven, and add to the sausage mixture.
 Stir in well.

-5. Next, drain the pasta using a slotted spoon and add to the sausage meat mixture – we recommend to add a little pasta liquid to loosen it up and make it more sauce-like.
+5. Next, drain the pasta using a slotted spoon and add it to the sausage meat mixture – we recommend adding a little pasta liquid to loosen it up and make it more sauce-like.
 Stir to combine and season well with salt and lots of cracked black pepper.

-This is such a versatile dish, you could use other veggies of course, it does work really well to use sausage meat with the fennel, garlic and white wine but large king prawns could also be delicious – might try that next time.
+This is such a versatile dish that it has become the perfect staple.
+You could use other veggies of course, it does work really well to use sausage meat with the fennel, garlic and white wine but large king prawns could also be delicious – we might try that next time!